pfitchen0/bare-bones-stm32g0xx/README.md

 brew install --cask gcc-arm-embedded
 ```

 Install `make` if you don't have it already.
+Some of the simpler projects just use `make` (like the [blink](projects/blink/README.md) example project for understanding MCU startup code and linkerscripts).

 ```
 brew install make
 ```
+s

-More complex projects use a `bazel` based build system.
+More complex projects use a `bazel` based build system instead of `make`.
 Install `bazelisk` for that.

 ```
 brew install bazelisk